invider/ghoster.mix/man/concept.md

 * ask librarian ghost for new tricks

-* use garbage collector to control
+* use garbage collector to clean up execution artifacts

 Story Topics